jakobos/10x-cards/.ai/api-plan.md

     ```json
     {
       "createdCount": 2,
-      "generationId": "generation-log-uuid"
+      "generationId": "existing-generation-uuid"
     }
     ```
 - **Error Responses**:
   - `400 Bad Request`: If request body is malformed or validation for any flashcard fails.
   - `401 Unauthorized`: If the user is not authenticated.
-  - `404 Not Found`: If the specified `deckId` does not exist or belong to the user.
+  - `404 Not Found`: If the specified `deckId` or `generationId` does not exist or belong to the user.